baconjs/bacon.js/README.md

 must be cleaned up just like in case of calling the `unsubscribe` function.

-The EventStream will wrap your `subscribe` function so that it will only be called when the first stream listener is added, and the `unsubscibe` function is called only after the last listener has been removed.
+The EventStream will wrap your `subscribe` function so that it will only be called when the first stream listener is added, and the `unsubscribe` function is called only after the last listener has been removed.
 The subscribe-unsubscribe cycle may of course be repeated indefinitely, so prepare for multiple calls to the subscribe function.